Ezetimibe and simvastatin

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medicine and call your doctor at once if you have:
+ezetimibe and simvastatin may cause serious side effects.
+Stop using ezetimibe and simvastatin and call your doctor at once if you have:

-nausea, upper stomach pain, loss of appetite, unusual tiredness; or
+upper stomach pain, loss of appetite;

 jaundice (yellowing of the skin or eyes).

-Common side effects may include:
+Common side effects of ezetimibe and simvastatin may include:

-cold symptoms such as stuffy nose, sneezing, sore throat;
+cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.